 The key to branch organisation is the steward system.
 Its aim is to have a steward for every 25 members.
 Stewards are elected at the workplace or for occupational groups.
 There is also a Health & Safety rep system, with many stewards doubling up on the role.

 Members elect branch stewards and officers who are lay activists and who work for the council, voluntary sector or associated bodies.
 They are supported by a full time officer.

 The branch works on the principle that members have the key input to any decision and nothing can be negotiated on their behalf without their agreement.

-The branch has an office at 60 Belford Road staffed by a Branch Support Officer and three Branch Support Assistants.
+The branch has an office at 60 Belford Road staffed by a Branch Support Officer and a Branch Support Assistant.
 These are adminsitrative staff and they do not represent individual members.